This Week in Petroleum History – July 2 to July 8

 “In 1933, however, with a small investment and a friend with drilling know-how, he turned his oil business into a booming enterprise,” explains the Sid Richardson Foundation.
-A partner in Richardson and Bass Oil Producers, he also served as president for several other Texas companies.
-“Mr. Sid” became a leading collector of paintings by Frederic Remington and Charles M. Russell that today are on exhibit in Fort Worth’s Sid Richardson Museum, which is supported by the foundation.
+A partner in Richardson and Bass Oil Producers, “Mr. Sid” became a leading collector of paintings by Frederic Remington and Charles M. Russell, today on display in Fort Worth’s Sid Richardson Museum.

 July 8, 1937 – Government approves Experimental Gulf Pier